-Sodium minerals and sulfur services Segment Margin for the first three months of 2020 decreased \$21.7 million, or 37% from the first three months of 2019.
+Sodium minerals and sulfur services Segment Margin for the first six months of 2020 decreased \$54.6 million, or 47%.
 This decrease is primarily due to lower volumes and pricing in our Alkali Business and lower NaHS volumes in our refinery services business.
-During the 2020 Quarter, we experienced lower export pricing due to supply and demand imbalances that existed at the time of our re-contracting phase in December 2019 and January 2020, which is expected to continue, to some extent, for the rest of 2020 and until we re-contract such pricing at the end of the year for 2021 volumes.
-This was coupled with lower domestic sales of soda ash during the 2020 Quarter.
-We expect to see lower soda ash sales volumes in the next few quarters as a result of COVID-19 and until restrictions are lifted globally.
-In our refinery services business, we experienced a decline in NaHS volumes during the 2020 Quarter due to lower demand from certain of our domestic mining and pulp and paper customers.
-Costs impacting the results of our sodium minerals and sulfur services segment include costs associated with processing and producing soda ash (and other alkali specialty products), NaHS and marketing and selling activities.
-In addition, costs include activities associated with mining and extracting trona ore (including energy costs and employee compensation).
+In our Alkali Business, the six months ended June 30, 2020 was negatively impacted by lower export pricing due to supply and demand imbalances that existed at the time of our re-contracting phase in December 2019 and January 2020, which is expected to continue, to some extent, for at lease the rest of 2020.
+Demand for our soda ash volumes declined during 2020, primarily in the second quarter, as a result of economic shutdowns and uncertainty from the Covid-19 pandemic.
+We expect to see lower soda ash sales volumes in the next few quarters as a result of Covid-19 and until restrictions are lifted globally.
+In our refinery services business, we experienced a decline in NaHS volumes during 2020 due to lower demand from our mining customers in South America as a result of customer shut-ins, primarily in Peru, due to the spread of Covid-19 and we expect these volumes to return to normal levels later in 2020, and further upon the economy restrictions being lifted globally.
+This decline was coupled with lower demand from certain of our domestic mining and pulp and paper customers.